-The Federal Reserve ("FED") has announced its intention to increase the Federal Funds Rate over future periods and began this process by increasing the FED Funds Rate by 25bps in March 2022.
-As a result of the risk of continued inflation, it is likely that interest rates across the spectrum will increase significantly from the record low levels of recent years.
+The Federal Reserve ("FED") increased the FED Funds Rate by 25bps in March 2022, 50bps in May 2022, 75bps in June 2022 and 75bps in July 2022.
+As a result of recent increased rate of inflation, it is likely that interest rates will continue to increase from the record low levels of recent years.
 In addition, the FED has announced that it will reduce its balance sheet as it allows maturing bonds to runoff without re-investing the proceeds.
-The increase in interest rates, if and when they take place will be favorable to the Company's interest-based revenues.
+The increases in interest rates, if and when they take place will be favorable to the Company's interest-based revenues.
 These changes in policy are intended to reduce inflation and are likely to also reduce economic activity possibly leading to a recession.
 However increases in interest rates will increase fees the Company earns from FDIC-insured deposits of clients through a program offered by the Company.
 These rate increases will also increase the rates the Company charges on margin balances and have a positive impact on our earnings.
-However, such increases while bringing down inflationary pressures may also prove detrimental to economic expansion and thereby to financial markets in general.
+However, such increases while bringing down inflationary pressures may also prove detrimental to economic activity and thereby to financial markets in general.
 The impact of rate increases seems likely to increase volatility in financial markets, decrease the value of fixed income investments and impact equity share prices.